pulumi/docs/reference/state.md

 ![Pulumi SaaS Architecture](/images/reference/state_saas.png){:class="img-bordered"}

 The Pulumi Enterprise product offers self-hosting options for the web backend, if you wish to use these features without depending on app.pulumi.com.
-For more information, please [contact us](https://www.pulumi.com/pricing/#contact).

 The Enterprise web architecture looks like the following:

 ![Pulumi Enterprise Architecture](/images/reference/state_enterprise.png){:class="img-bordered"}

+For more information on Pulumi Enterprise, please [contact us](https://www.pulumi.com/pricing/#contact).

 ## Logging In

 The `pulumi login` command lets you log into a backend.
-By default, anytime you try to do something that requires tacks or state, you will be prompted to log in.
+By default, anytime you try to do something that requires stacks or state, you will be prompted to log in.

 ### To the Web Backend